Why are breakups so Painful?

 Without a doubt, people after breaking up have the tendency to indulge themselves in addictive behaviors such as alcoholism, smoking and in some cases, drugs abuse as well.
 Primarily s/he wants to numb the feeling of emptiness and try to become social, jolly and cheerful with these activities.
 But they are severely affecting the physical, mental and emotional wellbeing of a person.
 In the longer run, it can cause anxiety and depression as well.

 So, my humble request to everyone would be “don’t be fooled by the fallacy of getting over breakups through drinking and other any addictive behaviors”.
 It doesn’t work that way.
-Rather you’d be dependent and addictive after certain time of consumption.
+Rather you’d be dependent and addictive after a certain time of consumption.

 5. Don’t suppress your emotions.
 Let it flow!